4.66 from 20 votes

 • Preheat oven to 375 degrees.
 Oil or spray a deep square baking dish.
 Set aside.

 • Heat butter and oil in a saute pan over medium-high heat.
-Add the onion and cook 4 to 5 minutes or until beginning to soften.
+Add the onion and cook for 4-5 minutes or until it begins to soften.

-• Add the sliced zucchini, yellow squash and chopped poblano peppers and continue cooking, stirring often another 5 to 6 minutes or until vegetables are starting to become tender.
+• Add the sliced zucchini, yellow squash and chopped poblano peppers and continue cooking, stirring often another 5-6 minutes or until vegetables are starting to become tender.

 • Add the corn kernels and garlic and stir until garlic is fragrant, approximately 30 seconds.
-Set aside to cool slightly.
+Transfer to the prepared baking dish to cool slightly, leaving behind any excess liquid.

 • While vegetables are cooling, whisk together cream cheese, mayonnaise, half and half and eggs.

-• Stir 3/4 cup of the cheese into the vegetables, then transfer to prepared baking dish.
+• Stir 1 1/2 cups of the cheese into the vegetables.

 • Cover loosely with aluminum foil.

-• Remove foil and bake another 10-15 minutes or until cheese on the top is nicely melted and casserole is bubbling.
+• Bake 30-35 minutes.
+Remove foil and bake another 10-15 minutes or until cheese on the top is nicely melted and casserole is bubbling.

 Notes